AIHubDocs/en/assets/RVC/Cloud/Applio Colab.md

 ###### ‎
 - Applio has an **Extra** menu, containing an **audio analyzer**, originally made by <u>[Ilaria](https://ko-fi.com/ilariaowo)</u>.

-- Making it convenient for determining the **sample rate** of datasets when training models.
+- Making it convenient for determining the <u>[sample rate](https://aihubdocs.github.io/en/rvc/resources/datasets/#sample-rate)</u> of datasets when training models.

 - It also contains the **model fusion** tool, ideal for advanced users.